 - We also get treated to a clone factory, although we don't quite see the Clone Troopers being "built" we do see the various stages of development, followed by their eventually arming.
 At the end, we see them being gathered for war.

-- The opening titles of Willy Wonka and the Chocolate Factory show various forms of candy being created on automated assembly lines despite the fact that Willy Wonka doesn't use assembly lines.
+- The opening titles of Willy Wonka & the Chocolate Factory show various forms of candy being created on Real Life automated assembly lines despite the fact that this Willy Wonka doesn't use assembly lines.
 The 2005 film adaptation's Wonka does use them, however; an Object Tracking Shot of Wonka Bars being created on one serves as its opening credit sequence.

 - Small Soldiers begins with a production line of the titular toys being manufactured (including Terminator-style skeletons and Uncanny Valley-ish rubber "skins").